 Why Daily Routines Are Good for Children: Safety, Regulation, and Secure Connection

 A consistent routine creates predictability in your toddler’s or your child’s day.
-They may not have fully internalized a 24 hour day and 7 day week, but when meals, snacks, naps, and bedtime happen around the same time they have predictable anchor points to their days.
+They may not have fully internalized a 24-hour day and 7-day week, but when meals, snacks, naps, and bedtime happen around the same time they have predictable anchor points to their days.

 That predictability makes children feel safe and secure.

 Moreover, a predictable and consistent routine helps create a system of regulation around your child.
-Because children are still developing self-regulation (maturity of regulation systems in the brain start at age 7 but development continues long after that), external regulation in the form of a routine is supportive of their ongoing development.
+Because children are still developing self-regulation (maturity of regulation systems in the brain starts at age 7 but development continues long after that), external regulation in the form of a routine is supportive of their ongoing development.

 And finally, a predictable and consistent routine increases family bonding and connection.
 Routines and rhythms naturally create family rituals and traditions — things like Friday pizza and movie night become special to your family.